 Katie is a huge support to Team Foster and coaches the Women’s Class with Coach Becca, the No-Gi Classes with her husband Tyy, a No-Gi afternoon class, and many of the kids classes.

-Coach Becca, Brown Belt
+Coach Becca, Black Belt

 Coach Becca teaches the women’s class alongside Coach Katie.
 She came to us from Texas with her husband Scott as a blue belt and lifelong soccer athlete.
 Becca is a huge advocate for women in BJJ and is the Northwest Ambassador for Girls in Gis.
 She’s an active competitor and you’ll see her at local, IBJJF and Fight 2 Win events.

-Coach Scott, Black Belt
+Coach Scott, 2nd Degree Black Belt

 You’ll often see Coach Scott leading the Competition Team class and covering both gi and no-gi classes.
 He came to us as a brown belt from Texas with his wife Becca.
 His passion for BJJ is infectious and if you’re having trouble with any aspect of your game, Scott’s your man to unlock the details that are giving you trouble.
 Scott is an active competitor and has experience in MMA.